-First, flat fee is an option available to attorneys.
+First, a flat fee is an option available to attorneys.
 Hourly charges have long been the staple for attorneys representing clients in litigation.
-Now, there is trend for attorneys to analyze exactly how long a case can take, determine the value of the representation to the client, and calculate a flat fee.
+Now, there is a trend for attorneys to analyze exactly how long a case can take, determine the value of the representation to the client, and calculate a flat fee.
 Flat fees can offer clients a set price for the attorney’s services in the representation.

 Next, attorneys can offer unbundled services.
-Instead of hiring an attorney for full representation, you may be able to hire the attorney to draft documents, advise you on a particular issue or to review a document.
+Instead of hiring an attorney for full representation, you may be able to hire the attorney to draft documents, advise you on a particular issue, or review a document.
 This is a fraction of the cost of full representation.
 Some attorneys even set flat fees for the unbundled services that they offer.

 If you are looking for a law firm that does offer these options in divorce representation, email us at [email protected] to learn more.
 And visit our YouTube channel for more information on co-parenting, communication, and more.